aswalker-lab/BGC-clustering-benchmark/README.md

 python bgc_sim_tanimoto_comparison.py MY_BGC_DATA.csv

+optional arguments are:
-optional arguments are -t which specifies the tanimoto similarity file, -c which specifies the file which provides the biosynthetic classes of each BGC, -o which specifies the output file name, and -g which specifies the output file name to write a graph showing the correlation between the BGC similarity and Tanimoto similarity. -t and -c should be used if the user wants to calculate these metrics for their own custom dataset.
+-t which specifies the tanimoto similarity file, as calculated in step 1 -c which specifies the file which provides the biosynthetic classes of each BGC -o which specifies the output file name
+-g which specifies the output file name to write a graph showing the correlation between the BGC similarity and Tanimoto similarity.

+-t and -c should be used if the user wants to calculate these metrics for their own custom dataset.

 # 3. Calculate clusters and scaffolds for product structures
 We have provided precalculated clusters using the Butina algorithm and scaffolds using the Bemis-Murcko scaffold definition.
 If you want to use these precalculated clusters, proceed to 4.
 If you want to calculate these yourself then use the calc_product_clusters_and_scaffolds.py script by running: